 According to the Texas AFT, the statewide branch of the American Federation of Teachers …….
 “Texas school administrators have begun to sound the alarm over a looming teacher shortage that could leave Texas classrooms more than 30,000 teachers short when school resumes next August.”

 The need is acute in several areas.
-Today, we will look at the most in demand teaching jobs in Texas.
+Today, we will look at the most in-demand teaching jobs Texas has to offer.

 Bilingual and English As a Second Language Teachers

 According to a recent article in the Dallas Morning News “The number of limited-English speakers in the state has grown by nearly 50 percent in the last decade with about 1 in 5 students struggling with the language.
 But in that same time, Texas had a dramatic 20 percent drop in the number of educators working in bilingual and ESL classes."